 The Other Place Theatre reopened in 2016

 The University of Birmingham is a Founding Partner in the RSC’s The Other Place.
 Opened in 2016, to coincide with the 400th anniversary of Shakespeare’s death, The Other Place is a creative hub for rehearsal, training, learning and research.
-The iconic RSC studio theatre is a space for the development, rehearsal and showcasing of experimental modern theatre in the spirit of ‘radical mischief,’ a spirit of play, enthusiasm, fearlessness, and intelligence.
+As a result of the COVID-19 pandemic The Other Place is temporarily closed.

 Where theatre meets the classroom